A pre-abortion consultation is a normal and important part of the abortion process. It will help you:

 If you're unsure, contact your local abortion provider and ask for pregnancy options counselling.

 Your abortion provider will give you instructions about how to prepare for your abortion.

-If you're having an abortion at a clinic, you will be provided with information about what to bring to the clinic and what you can expect on arrival at the clinic.
+If you're having an abortion at a clinic, you'll be provided with information about what to bring to the clinic and what you to expect.